Edited: September 27, 2023

 - Prewash fabric base materials without fabric softener to pre-shrink and remove chemicals that may prohibit strong adhesion.

 - Recommended: To verify cut setting, perform a test cut using a small basic shape.

 - Recommended: To verify application setting, apply test cut in an inconspicuous area on the base material.

 Note: Many types of iron-on (HTV) can be used in multi-layer designs.
 Refer to manufacturer instructions for guidance on how to layer with your specific material.

 - Select and size your design in the software.
-Be sure to Mirror your mats before cutting if using Design Space.
-In the Cricut Joy app, Mirror is enabled automatically when you select a heat-transfer material.
+Be sure to Mirror your mats in Design Space before cutting.

 - Select your specific iron-on type from the list of materials.